 You can make up to two in-person appointments per day (spaced out or back to back) or one online appointment per day.
 You can make up to three online appointments per week, and there is currently no weekly limit for in-person appointments.

 Yes, absolutely!
 If you need general help with issues of organization, clarity, grammar, style, and citation, you can always make an appointment with any of our consultants.
-Graduate students looking for more specialized help have the option of booking an appointment with our graduate assistant, graduate writing coordinator, staff specialist, or faculty director.
-Our graduate writing coordinator is also available to help with dissertation and thesis manuscript formatting.
+Graduate students looking for more specialized help have the option of booking an appointment with our graduate assistants, graduate writing specialist, or faculty director.
+Our graduate writing specialist is also available to help with dissertation and thesis manuscript formatting.